“Now we lay her down to sleep.

 “About a year after she was born, they moved to Arizona,” Brittany states.
 “That was the last time I saw them.
 My relationship with her mother and her mother’s mother prevented me from being a very good aunt, and I will regret that the rest of my life.”

-By analyzing various reports and news articles, a shocking portrait is painted of a winter night in Lake Havasu City that went terribly, terribly wrong.
+By analyzing police reports, a shocking portrait is painted of a winter night in Lake Havasu City that went terribly, terribly wrong.

 The evening of January 11th, 2018, two baby sisters fought over a toy.
 Their dad put his youngest daughter in a closet for punishment, then resumed eating his steak dinner.
 He claimed when he didn’t hear any noises, he opened the closet door and found his daughter unconscious.